Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 The port can be changed to 8001 on the host side if Portainer is needed to run simultaneously.

-I recommend checking out both projects and ensuring they work for your use case.
+I recommend checking out the other two projects as well and ensuring they work for your use case.
 Then, have fun!

-## Portainer Stacks
+## Portainer/Dockge Stacks

-Since I primarily use Portainer, I also want to highlight this - Portainer can be used to deploy containers using [Docker's compose plugin](https://docs.docker.com/compose/install/linux/) through the use of Docker compose YAML template files.
+Since I primarily use Portainer/Dockge, I also want to highlight this - they can be used to deploy containers using [Docker's compose plugin](https://docs.docker.com/compose/install/linux/) through the use of Docker compose YAML template files.
 This feature is called ***Stacks***.
 This makes it very easy to maintain and port a home lab.
 This is because starting Portainer on a server is a single command like mentioned above under "Deployment", and all other containers can simply be maintained as compose (or stack) definitions.

 While each service can be deployed as a separate stack, it's also easy to deploy everything as a single stack if it's small enough.
 Maintaining a single compose YAML template helps to start all of the services in a single-click fashion.
+Alternatively, separate stacks allow easy debugging on the home server.
 Additionally, you can deploy containers in specific networks easily (though it's generally best to isolate them).

 >Stack are defined via YAML syntax and this is very useful for deploying services together.
-However, keep in mind that if Portainer is started as the `rrot` user, then the volume binds will also be maintained and inherited by `root`, which might be an issue if other services/containers need to access the same volume mounts.
+However, keep in mind that if Portainer is started as the `root` user, then the volume binds will also be maintained and inherited by `root`, which might be an issue if other services/containers need to access the same volume mounts.
 {: .prompt-tip }

 The stacks also allow editing the definitions on the browser UI.
-One of the features I use very often is the checkbox of "Re-pull and deploy" when updating a stack.
+One of the features I use very often is the checkbox of "Re-pull and deploy" on Portainer and a similar option in Dockge when updating a stack.
 This can be done without actually making a modification to the definition, allowing a simple update of the containers in a given stack.
 Again, there are other services like [Watchtower](https://github.com/containrrr/watchtower) that are great at updating containers, but I just like to do that manually for specific stacks.

 An example compose YAML template for some of the services mentioned in my blog is as follows &rarr;